Multiview point cloud registration with anisotropic and space-varying localization noise: Experimental Results

 \subsection{Real data}

 We applied our method on real microscopy data.
 We used direct stochastic optical reconstruction microscopy (dStorm), which one of the most popular SMLM techniques, combined with expansion microscopy \cite{Zwettler20}.
+We insist on the fact that the noise covariances $\bSigmaji$ associated to each point of the dStorm acquistion are known.
+Each point corresponds to the localization of a fluorophore, obtained with a detection algorithm applied on images acquired with a conventional microscope (for details about SMLM acquisition and detection algorithms, see \cite{Sage19}).
+The covariances $\overline{\boldsymbol{\Sigma}}_{ji}$ are the localization uncertainties provided by the detection algorithm.
 It produces point clouds with a known anisotropic localization uncertainty of the form (\ref{eq:noise_cov}).
 We imaged the tubulin structure of the centriole, which is a macromolecular assembly that plays a crucial role in several cellular mechanisms and has motivated a lot of recent research to decipher its structural properties \cite{LeGuennec21}.
-It is know to have a barrel-like shape and a C9 symmetry structure, from which our \textit{centriole} simulated structure is inspired from (see Fig. \ref{fig:simulated_data}).
-The acquired point cloud contained several centrioles, and we manually cropped ten of them, shown in Fig. \ref{fig:real_data}.e-f, to perform registration.
-As already discussed in Section \ref{sec:intro} and Figure \ref{fig:real_data}, we can see that the noise in the axial direction z of the microscope is much higher than in the lateral plane.
+It is know to have a barrel-like shape and a C9 symmetry structure, from which our \textit{centriole} simulated structure is inspired from (see Figure~\ref{fig:simulated_data}).
+The acquired point cloud contained several centrioles, and we manually cropped $M=10$ of them, shown in Figure~\ref{fig:real_data}.e-f, to perform registration.
+The number of point in each point cloud varies between 2013 and 11166, and we use $K=2000$ for the GMM reconstruction.
+As already discussed in Section \ref{sec:intro} and Figure~\ref{fig:real_data}, we can see that the noise in the axial direction z of the microscope is much higher than in the lateral plane.
 The localization noise of each point is known and follows a Gaussian law with a covariance of the form (\ref{eq:noise_cov}).
 The experimental distribution of the anisotropy parameter $r$ can be approximated by a Gaussian law with mean 5 and standard deviation 1.5.
 Therefore, it is crucial to combine the information of each view to reconstruct high resolution particles.
 Fig \ref{fig:real_data_all} shows all the input point clouds in their original pose.
 We initialize the registration parameters with the coarse registration method dedicated to centrioles described in \cite{Fan21}.